-Jong Un is said to be crazy -- for basketball -- and took in a game with Rodman.
-Their meeting happened just after North Korea ran an underground nuclear test that was widely viewed as very public saber rattling directed at the U.S.
+Jong Un is said to be crazy -- for basketball.
+Their February meeting happened just after North Korea ran an underground nuclear test that was widely viewed as very public saber rattling directed at the U.S.

-Rodman had high praise for Kim Jong Un and apparently had little trouble swallowing the idea that the struggling North Korean people were just as enamored of their leader.
+Rodman has had high praise for Kim Jong Un and apparently has little trouble swallowing the idea that the struggling North Korean people were just as enamored of their leader.

 Both lip-syncing and high-profile performances of the national anthem have had their share of hard times.
 It's not easy doing either anymore.
 The stakes have gone up.
 Ever since the infamous Milli Vanilli lip-synced live and on record, it's become ever so difficult for talented pretend-singers to get away with it.

 Throw in the video era and it's virtually impossible to put one over on audiences on the lookout for any sign they're being lip-synced to.
 Likewise, the national anthem has been mangled a fair number of times in very public fashion, Roseanne Barr being among the most famous examples.

 But what happens when you commingle lip-syncing with performing the national anthem?
 Probably nothing that will end well.
 Beyonce's January mashup of these two high-wire activities caused a stir that might not have been the kind of publicity she wanted.

 No matter where you are on the political spectrum, it's clear that our leaders in Washington, D.C., aren't terribly popular anywhere except in, well, Washington, D.C.
 The reasons for that range far and wide, depending on ideology, and our poor congresscritters just can't catch a break.
 They're either doing too much, doing too little or doing just enough of things people don't like.
 The result is unhappiness all around and approval ratings at the bottom of a deep well.